hp35/elmagii/README.md

 [`lect-11`](lect-11) <i>Retarderade potentialer som lösningar till Maxwells ekvationer</i>
          (<i>Retarded potentials as solutions to Maxwell's equations</i>)

+## Contributing

+Reports on errors, inconsistencies or improvements in general are most welcome!

 ## Compiling the TeX code and figures

 In each directory, the included `Makefile` can be used to regenerate the